ComPlat/ChemistryKnowledgeBase/doc/ChemExtension.md

     * *doi*: Digital object identifier
     * *data*: JSON object with literature data

+The data is stored when a DOI is retrieved the first time.
+It is not supposed to be updated.

 ### Classes
 * *DOIRenderer*: Displays the references (as reference in the text, at the bottom of a page and as a infobox)
 * *DOIResolver*: Resolves as DOI and stores the result in the DB